ashokreddy1613/Interview/AWS.md

 - Use IAM + EC2 Instance Connect or AWS Systems Manager

-76. You need to connect your DB running in private subnet, not using NAT gateway or NAT instance or bastion host, what are the other options, “If I can’t use a NAT Gateway, NAT instance, or bastion host, I’ll use AWS Systems Manager Session Manager to connect to a managed EC2 instance inside the VPC that can access the private DB.
-I can also use VPC Interface Endpoints, AWS Client VPN, or SSM port forwarding to securely connect to the database without exposing it to the public or depending on traditional network hops.”
+76. You need to connect your DB running in private subnet, not using NAT gateway or NAT instance or bastion host, what are the other options, "If I can't use a NAT Gateway, NAT instance, or bastion host, I'll use AWS Systems Manager Session Manager to connect to a managed EC2 instance inside the VPC that can access the private DB.
+I can also use VPC Interface Endpoints, AWS Client VPN, or SSM port forwarding to securely connect to the database without exposing it to the public or depending on traditional network hops."

 77. what is tcp and udp
 TCP (Transmission Control Protocol) and UDP (User Datagram Protocol) are two core protocols of the transport layer in the TCP/IP model.
 They are used to send data between devices over a network, but they work differently in terms of reliability, speed, and connection."